ampl/ampl.github.io/docs/source/solvers/mosek/options.md

       auxiliary information.

 tech:optionfile (optionfile, option:file)
-      Name of solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
+      Name of an AMPL solver option file to read (surrounded by 'single' or "double" quotes if the name contains blanks).
 Lines that start with # are ignored.
-Otherwise, each nonempty line should contain "name=value".
+Otherwise, each nonempty line should contain "name=value", e.g., "lim:iter=500".

+tech:optionnative (optionnative, optnative, tech:param)
+      General way to specify values of both documented and undocumented Mosek parameters; value should be a quoted string (delimited by ' or ") containing a parameter name, a space, and the value to be assigned to the parameter.
+Can appear more than once.
+Cannot be used to query current parameter values.

+tech:optionnativeread (optionnativeread, tech:param:read, param:read)
+      Name of Mosek parameter file (surrounded by 'single' or "double" quotes if the name contains blanks) to be read.

+tech:optionnativewrite (optionnativewrite, tech:param:write, param:write)
+      Name of Mosek parameter file (surrounded by 'single' or "double" quotes if the name contains blanks) to be written.

 tech:outlev (outlev)
       0*/1: Whether to write mosek log lines to stdout.